WoSea/MarsXamarin/MISSION1.md

 #### Method implementation
 Lastly, we need to have a method that continuously checks the conversation on the server for new messages from the bot.

-This method takes in an `ObservableCollection` typed parameter.
-This collection will later be binded to the UI in Xamarin, so we will need to push new messages into this collection.

-In this method, it checks for new messages every second, establishing a watermark every iteration to ensure that we do not retrieve old messages.

 ```cs
 public async Task GetMessagesAsync(ObservableCollection<MessageListItem> collection)